mledan/OctoPrint-EasyServo/extras/EasyServo.md

 ### Disclaimer

-Although the Authors use this plugin without issues, You take resposiblity for any damage caused by using this plugin or connecting servos to your own Pi.
+Although I, iFrostizz, use this plugin and it works for me without issues, I take no resposiblity for any damage caused by using this plugin or connecting servos to your Pi.
 Please make sure to do your reseach and understand the dangers and please be careful.
-It's recomended to power servos externally to prevent performance issues on your pi and make sure all your minimum and maximum angle boundaries are set correctly.